 Having suffered right along with manufacturers during the Great Recession, the government is doing its best to help.
-In 2012, the Obama administration proposed a National Network for Manufacturing Innovation (NNMI), modeled after the Fraunhofer Institutes in Germany.
+Back in 2012, the Obama administration proposed National Network for Manufacturing Innovation (NNMI), modeled after the Fraunhofer Institutes in Germany.

-The proposal calls for series of public/private partnerships between U.S. industry, universities and federal government agencies.
+The proposal called for a series of public/private partnerships between U.S. industry, universities and federal government agencies.
 These partnerships would be focused on developing and commercializing new manufacturing technologies.